Roanoke Colony: Amadas–Barlowe expedition

-Raleigh quickly arranged an expedition, which departed England on April 27, 1584.
+Raleigh quickly arranged an expedition to explore his claim.
+It departed England on April 27, 1584.
 The fleet consisted of two barques; Philip Amadas was captain of the larger vessel, with Simon Fernandes as pilot, while Arthur Barlowe was in command of the other.
 There are indications that Thomas Harriot and John White may have participated in the voyage, but no records survive which directly confirm their involvement.

 The expedition employed a standard route for transatlantic voyages, sailing south to catch trade winds, which carried them westward to the West Indies, where they collected fresh water.
 The two ships then sailed north until July 4, when they sighted land at what is now called Cape Fear.
 The fleet made landfall on July 13 at an inlet north of Hatorask Island, which was named "Port Ferdinando" after Fernandes, who discovered it.

 The Native Americans in the region had likely encountered, or at least observed, Europeans from previous expeditions.
 The Secotan, who controlled Roanoke Island and the mainland between Albemarle Sound and the Pamlico River, soon made contact with the English and established friendly relations.
 The Secotan chieftain, Wingina, had recently been injured in a war with the Pamlico, so his brother Granganimeo represented the tribe in his place.

 Upon their return to England in the autumn of 1584, Amadas and Barlowe spoke highly of the tribes' hospitality and the strategic location of Roanoke.
 They brought back two natives: Wanchese, a Secotan, and Manteo, a Croatan whose mother was the chieftain of Croatoan Island.
 The expedition's reports described the region as a pleasant and bountiful land, alluding to the Golden Age and the Garden of Eden, although these accounts may have been embellished by Raleigh.

 Queen Elizabeth was impressed with the results of Raleigh's expedition.
 In 1585, during a ceremony to knight Raleigh, she proclaimed the land granted to him "Virginia" and proclaimed him "Knight Lord and Governor of Virginia".
-Raleigh proceeded to seek investors to fund a colony.
+Sir Walter Raleigh proceeded to seek investors to fund a colony.